lorforlinux/docs.beagleboard.io/intro/blinkLED.rst

 Blink an LED
 ------------

-One logged in the rest is easy.
+Once logged in the rest is easy.
 First:

 .. code-block:: shell-session